The purpose of this policy is to:

 Children’s good behaviour, including their learning behaviours, are recognised in numerous ways.
 This may be in the form of:

 Although house points are given to individuals, they are collated across the school so that each term we will be able to celebrate the house with the highest total.
 Every child in school has been allocated a house and siblings are automatically placed in the same house.
-The house with the highest overall number of points will receive a reward that will be determined by members of the School Council following discussions with their classes.
+The house with the highest overall number of points will be rewarded with a a treat that will be decided upon by members of the School Council following discussions with their classes.